-The RAD-Bynet Group consists of high-tech manufacturers of hardware products and data communication providers.
-The RAD-Bynet Group includes more than 20 companies in advanced communication technology, networks, and e-commerce.
+The RAD-Bynet Group consists of high-tech manufacturers of hardware and software products and data communication providers and distributors.
+The RAD-Bynet Group includes approximately 20 companies dealing in advanced communication technology, networks, and integration.
 Members of the RAD-Bynet Group provide a variety of services to their customers, including: engineering, purchasing and sub-contracting, production and final testing, planning and control, and support for end users.
 The RAD-Bynet Group also includes a few companies which provide services in order to support the activities of the other RAD-Bynet Group members, such as real estate leasing and administrative services.
-The ownership structure of each RAD-Bynet Group member is different and certain of the RAD-Bynet Group members are publicly held companies.
+Each company in the RAD-Bynet Group is independent from the others.
+The ownership and Board of Directors structure of each RAD-Bynet Group member is different and certain of the RAD-Bynet Group members are publicly held companies.